 The afternoon sun lights up the limestone cliffs and pure white-washed facades of the Pueblos Blancos.
 Silver-green olive orchards offer some shade along the way.
 The rolling hills of Andalucía provide ideal terrain for a cycling holiday.

-When the Creator was putting finishing touches on Southern Europe, he had a variety of Mediterranean landscapes left over and decided to create an island where they would all fit in: Mallorca.
-This is what the Mallorquins say, when they try to explain the attractive diversity of their homeland.
-Gently rolling inland hills, fertile farmland, sandy beaches, impressive sea cliffs, subtropical woodlands and a massive limestone mountain range to the west.
+When the Creator was putting finishing touches on Southern Europe, he created the island of Mallorca with all the leftovers of Mediterranean landscapes.
+This is what the Mallorquins say when explaining the attractive diversity of their homeland.
+Gently rolling inland hill, sandy beaches, impressive sea cliffs, subtropical woodlands and a massive limestone mountain range.

 Take off on an easy cycling tour through gentle hills and nearly flat terrain, from the deep blue Mediterranean Sea to lush green Catalonian countryside.
 Pedal back in time and stumble upon Medieval villages surrounded by sunflowers and wheat, pine forests and -surprisingly- rice fields.